1 The Contract

 7.2 Cancellation penalties are:

-(a) 50% of any monies paid to the Organiser will be refunded if an Exhibitor or Sponsor cancels within the period set out under the Event Information – 50% Refund Effective Date set out in the exhibitor site contract and terms and conditions supplied at time of booking.
+(a) 50% of any monies paid to the Organiser will be refunded if an Exhibitor or Sponsor cancels within the period set out under the Event Information – 50% Refund Effective Date set out in these terms and conditions.

-(b) NO monies will be refunded if an Exhibitor cancels within the period set out under the Event Information – No Refund Effective Date set out in the exhibitor site contract and terms and conditions supplied at time of booking.
+(b) NO monies will be refunded if an Exhibitor cancels within the period set out under the Event Information – No Refund Effective Date set out in these terms and conditions.

 (c) If an Exhibitor has bookings in more than one Event and decides to cancel one or more site bookings at one or more of those Events then normal cancellation penalties will apply (as shown in (a) and (b) above) on each booking at an Event that is cancelled.
 Deposit or balance monies are not eligible to be transferred to any other site booking at an Event or any other Event organised by the Organiser.